MillaDom/MillaDom/README.md

 - [SQL](https://github.com/MillaDom/Certificates/blob/main/certificate_SQL.png)

 ### About
-I am **Mila Domogatskaya**, a beginner in automated/manual testing.
-I am actively seeking opportunities to start working in the IT field.
-Leveraging my previous experience, I am particularly interested in projects related to finance or printing, while also exploring other diverse and challenging domains within the IT industry.
+I am **Mila Domogatskaya**, an entry-level QA tester with experience in a fintech company.
+In addition to manual testing experience, I have diverse experience in the publishing industry, printing production, financial analytics, and stock trading.
+I am a fast learner who enjoys acquiring new skills, possess strong verbal and written communication abilities, and I am diligent and detail-oriented.
+I can effectively estimate task durations and consistently meet deadlines.
+I eagerly look forward to the opportunity to join a dynamic team and contribute to the quality of the software product.

 ### Contact
 email: milladom@gmail.com